ACER continued

 ACER shirasawanum 'Palmatifolium'

-The Maple for those who cannot grow Maples!
-With the vigour of A.shirasawanum but the large 11 lobed leaves are reminiscent of A.palmatum.
-Happy in full sun without scorching and not fussy about soil conditions.
-An excellent plant.
-Brilliant scarlet and orange autumn colours.
+The maple for those who cannot grow maples!
+With the vigour of A. shirasawanum but the large 11 lobed leaves are reminiscent of A. palmatum.
+Happy in full sun without scorching and not as fussy about soil conditions, this is an excellent plant.
+Brilliant scarlet and orange autumn colours develop earlier in the season than is typical of A. palmatum.
 2m

 A seedling from A. shirasawanum 'Aureum' selected in Germany; the leaves are a light green through the summer, appearing to have a thin red margin as the pointed lobes are tipped with red.
 Deep gold autumn colour.
 The large, multi-lobed leaves are strongly pleated.
-Strong-growing upright small tree.
+Strong-growing upright small tree, the branches are often held at asymmetrical angles, making this a very architectural, broad small tree.

 ACER shirasawanum 'Yasemin'